pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 > Lass seen on screen before entering Moon during manip should be stuck facing up; however, the Lass has a tell on Frame 36 & 37 by walking right or facing left, respectively.
 If you'd like to learn the alternative movement used to manipulate Mt.
 Moon on these frames check [F36/F37 Backups](../resources/rt3moon-f36-f37-backups.md)

-If you get an igt encounter or fail the manip before the last floor do the [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy)
+If you get an IGT encounter or fail the manip before the last floor do the [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy) (or the [older version](https://pastebin.com/7kcZu3g4))

 Rocket: (strategy depends on HA count)